seanbaxter/DirectXShaderCompiler/tools/clang/docs/UsingDxc.rst

 Introduction
 ============

-The HLSL on LLVM project provides a number of tools to create and manipulate DirectX shader programs.
+The HLSL on LLVM37 project provides a number of tools to create and manipulate DirectX shader programs.

 After building the project, the tools described are available under the